uio-bmi/compairr/README.md

 information about all pairs of matching sequences to a specified TSV file.
-The following information will be included in the output: repertoire_id_1, sequence_id_1, duplicate_count_1, v_call_1, j_call_1, junction_aa_1, repertoire_id_2, sequence_id_2, duplicate_count_2, v_call_2, j_call_2, and junction_aa_2.
+The following information will be included in the output: repertoire_id_1, sequence_id_1, duplicate_count_1, v_call_1, j_call_1, junction_1 or junction_aa_1, repertoire_id_2, sequence_id_2, duplicate_count_2, v_call_2, j_call_2, and junction_2 or
+junction_aa_2.
 Please note that such files may grow very large when there are many matches.
 Use of multithreading may be of little use in this case.
+The order of the lines in the file is unspecified.

 ## Clustering the sequences in a repertoire